-Schedule for Phase-in of College Prep 12th Grade requirement
+Schedule for Phase-in of College Prep 12th Grade requirement-later.

-For the Class of 2025, courses completed in the 11th or 12th grades will be eligible for CCMR credit (2026 accountability).
-For the Class of 2026 and subsequent graduating classes, only courses completed in the 12th grade will be eligible for CCMR credit through college prep.
-The grade of the student at the time of the course will be based on the grade submitted in the TSDS PEIMS Summer submission.
+In addition, oFor the phase in the Celass of 2025, nly-courses completed in the 11th or 12th grades will be eligible for CCMR credit (2026 accountability).
+Going forward, as of the 2025-2026 For the Celass of 2026 and subsequent graduating classes school year (2027 accountability), only courses completed in the 12th grade will be eligible for CCMR credit through college prep.